raoufbouklab/managereports/README.md

 2- Using Docker

 ```
-Download project, unzip it, go to managereports diractory and run the app
+Clone the project or download and unzip it, go to managereports diractory and run the app
 cd managereports
 docker pull openjdk:8
 mvn clean install
 docker build -f Dockerfile -t manage-reports .
 docker run -p 8088:8088 manage-reports
 ```
 Browse to the app at (http://{YOUR_DOCKER_HOST}:8088/report).
-With my local docker I use (http://192.168.99.100:8088/report)
+In my case I use (http://localhost:8088/report)

 # Test the application :

 If You want to test the application with an other paragraph, you just need to put the paragraph you want in the file "src/main/resources/paragraph.txt" and restart the application.